Instructions for Completing the

 Total Tuition

 The amount of tuition should be clearly discernible in the school’s catalog.
 Do not include books, supplies, rental charges, administrative fees or other charges.
+This field must be greater than 0.

 Additional Expenses